3rd Grade Curriculum

 Science

 Imagine your child walking into a dark classroom whose door has been transformed into a cave entrance.
 Hanging from the classroom ceiling are stalactites and bats of various kinds.
 The teacher is wearing a caving helmet and has a flashlight.
 Subsequently, students begin a story that follows two children as they get lost in a cave.
 Their friend Bat helps them through the cave.
 In this way, third grade students learn how caves are formed, the life cycles of animals in caves, and, most notably, the wondrous beauty found in the rock beneath their feet.
 In a similar manner, third grade science students at The Geneva School explore and discover any number of topics—the Everglades watershed, vertebrates, and the skeletal/muscular systems of the human body.
 Owl pellet and fish dissections are incorporated into the curriculum to complement the vertebrates and food chains unit.
-In the early spring, the students visit the Marine Discovery Center in New Smyrna Beach to enlarge their science learning experience with an exploration of the Indian River Lagoon.
+In the spring, the students visit the Marine Discovery Center in New Smyrna Beach to enlarge their science learning experience with an exploration of the Indian River Lagoon.
 All of creation, as it is uncovered by our studies, inspires admiration for our great God!

 Foreign Language